zitadel/client-ruby/README.md

 **How do you use it?**

 1. Save your private key in a JSON file.
-2. Use the provided method to load this key and create a JWT-based authenticator.
+2. Use the provided method to create an authenticator.

 **Example:**